In this guide to text analysis, we explore the different approaches for unlocking the full potential of your text data.

 Text analytics helps users develop a complete picture of an audience, allowing you to spot problems and opportunities, discover trends and patterns and create useful knowledge for your business.
 Combining text analysis with quantitative metrics will enable you to develop a 360-degree view of consumer trends, business performance and identify opportunities for improvement.

-Text analysis use cases
+What is text analysis: Text analysis use cases

 Leading brands, charities and agencies are using text analysis to make sense of their unstructured text data: